 BAKU, 15 OCTOBER 2009 The Board of the EITI (Extractive Industries Transparency Initiative) held its 10th meeting in Baku, Azerbaijan on 14-15 October 2009.
 During the meeting the Board designated Liberia as EITI Compliant, stating: “The Board congratulates the Government of Liberia and all the other stakeholders on the impressive progress made implementing the EITI. “

-Agenda and minutes are published here.
-Follow the meeting on twitter with #EITIKyiv19.
+Agenda and minutes will be published here.
+Follow the meeting on Twitter with #EITIKyiv19.

 Decisions taken at the Board meeting: see eiti.org/board-decisions, decisions including BM-42 in the reference number were taken in Kyiv (Board meeting 42).